yobad/AppDevIII2024/assignments/Assignment1.md

 public static EmailsRepo Inbox = new EmailsRepo();
 ```

-6. The Email list can now be accessed in the views (code behind) using the ` App.Inbox.Emails`.
+6. The Email list can now be accessed in the views (code behind) with ` App.Inbox.Emails`